Rescue Scottish Pets

 Shy at first, but a superstar in the making!

 Rex is a gentle, sensitive soul who is looking for a calm and understanding home.
 He is very anxious when meeting new people and needs time and patience to settle in.
 However, once he begins to trust, he shows a clear eagerness to please and responds well to a gentle, reassuring approach.
-Rex enjoys the company of other dogs and may benefit from having a calm canine companion to help him build confidence.
+Rex enjoys the company of other dogs and would benefit from having a calm canine companion to help him build confidence.
 He is housetrained but has lived outdoors in a kennel, so he will likely need some refresher training.
-Car travel is new to him, but he coped well in a crate on his trip to the vet.
+Car travel is relatively new to him but he has shown no hesitation to jump in and out cars while he has been with us.
 Rex is still learning to walk on a lead and will need continued support with recall and basic training.

 History